 Conferences

-In addition to conferences scheduled on the campus calendar, conferences may be requested by a teacher or parent as needed.
+Each year, the District shall provide at least two opportunities for in-person conferences between each parent and the student’s teacher.
+Additional conferences may be requested by a teacher or parent as needed.

 Academic Dishonesty

 A student found to have engaged in academic dishonesty shall be subject to grade penalties on assignments or tests and disciplinary penalties in accordance with the Student Code of Conduct.
-Academic dishonesty includes cheating or copying the work of another student, plagiarism, and unauthorized communication between students during an examination.
-The determination that a student has engaged in academic dishonesty shall be based on the judgment of the classroom teacher or another supervising professional employee, taking into consideration written materials, observation, or information from students.
+Academic dishonesty includes cheating or copying the work of another student, plagiarism, the use of artificial intelligence to complete an assignment in part or in whole unless approved by the classroom teacher [see CQD], and unauthorized communication between students during an examination.
+The determination that a student has engaged in academic dishonesty shall be based on the judgment of the classroom teacher or another supervising professional employee, taking into consideration written materials, observation, information from students, or the use of an artificial intelligence detection tool selected by the District.